trumans/treehouse-react-app-course-manager/README.md

 * The user is redirected to this page by the Sign Up link in the page header.
 * Displays a form to enter user data.
 A Sign Up button submits the data.
 * Cancel button redirects to courses page.
+* After the Sign Up button is clicked:
-* If a new user is created the page header is updated with the user name and the app redirects to the courses list page.
+  * If a new user is created the app redirects to the home page and the page header is updated with the user name.
   * If a new user is not created the validation errors are listed.

 ## User Sign In
 /signin